How to Choose the Right HOA Management Company

 Unfortunately, economic factors such as wages or the general cost of services may increase each year.
 Increases in minimum wage requirements in some areas of the country have impacted many vendors over the last few years.
 Each year, the Board should carefully evaluate whether an assessment increase should be approved.
 In most cases, large assessment increases can be avoided by implementing smaller increases at the appropriate time.
 This will help avoid unpleasant surprises and special assessments.

-The budget is a financial road map to ensure the association successfully navigates through each year of financial activity.
-The budget also serves as a guide for long-range strategic reserve planning, which are critical aspects of HOA budget preparation.
+The budget is a financial roadmap to ensure the association successfully navigates through each year of financial activity.
+The budget also serves as a guide for long-range strategic reserve planning, a critical aspect of HOA budget preparation.

 Selecting an Association Management Company